Shana, it’s time for another brilliant and exciting Hpathy Quiz! You don’t have any of your usual “announcements”, do you? Good!

 You were 8.
 But who’s counting?

-Yes, it’s fascinating.
-I’m sure we’ve given our readers (or should I say, “reader”) a lot to talk about!
+Yes, it’s fascinating!
+I’m sure we’ve given our readers (or should I say, “reader”) a lot to think about!
 Can we start the Quiz now?

 Its a spoof on musical documentaries.

 “Meet the Raisins” is literally the greatest claymation project prior to “Wallace and Gromit”.
 When I was little (maybe 5 years old) we used to have the soundtrack on CD and we have half a recording of it from the Disney Channel (its missing the beginning).
 Also, random fact: a rendition of Daddy’s song, “Get a Job”, is on the soundtrack!

 For those of you who have no idea what we’re talking about…

 And that would be pretty much everyone…